GDPR FAQs

 If the user clicks "Accept All", they will continue to your site and be served personalized ads.
 If they choose "Manage Settings," they have many more in-depth options for customizing their preferences.

-How can an EEA user remove consent?
+How can a user remove consent?

-If an EU user originally consents to all the vendors and processing purposes on a page, but changes their mind later, they can easily update their ad privacy settings by clicking on the "Update Privacy Preferences" link in the footer of the site (only visible in EU countries).
+If a user originally consents to all the vendors and processing purposes on a page, but changes their mind later, they can easily update their ad privacy settings by clicking on the "Update Privacy Preferences" link in the footer of the site (only visible in EU countries).
 This will bring them back to the CMP, offering them the original options again.

 Does GDPR affect my RPM?

-The short answer is yes but very minimally, depending on the percentage of EU traffic your site receives.
-Personalized ads pay well — so pageviews without those ads reduce your overall earnings and RPM.
-Giving EU users the opportunity to consent through our consent framework lets you recapture as much of that revenue as possible.
+Personalized ads pay well—so pageviews without those ads reduce your overall earnings and RPM.
+Giving users the opportunity to consent through our consent framework lets you recapture as much of that revenue as possible.

 Can I use a different method of gathering advertising consent for my readers?